 Tags on a Fendi 1974 Double F bag and a Kan I bag, both circa 2018.

-Depending on when the bag was made, it may have either an FF and Fendi Made In Italy, Fendi Roma or Fendi Made In Italy on a fabric or leather interior tag.
+The bag will have different interior branding, depending on when the bag was made.
+Possible combinations include FF / Fendi /Made In Italy, Fendi Roma or Fendi / Made In Italy on a fabric or leather interior tag.

 A 2018 Fendi Kan I bag.